csmith-project/voltest/volatile_checker/README.txt

    The detailed output is for manual analysis, and checking the exit value should be sufficient for writing testing oracle such as test1.sh.

+  - volatile-address: generates size/offset of each volatile variable. invoked using the command below: volatile_checker --checker=volatile-address [--address-output=filename] [--handle-access-once-vars=[all|none|only]] foo.c

+    where --address-output and --handle-access-once-vars are optional:
+      --address-output specifies where to dump the result.  (default is stdout) --handle-access-once-vars=[all|none|only]: specifies the way to handle variables accessed through ACCESS_ONCE macro.
+        [all]: the checker will output sizes/offsets of volatile variables and variables accessed through ACCESS_ONCE macro; (this is the default behavior)
+        [none]: the checker will *not* output sizes/offsets of variables accessed through ACCESS_ONCE;
+        [only]: the checker will output sizes/offset of *only* variables accessed through ACCESS_ONCE

 * Csmith command line option to generate programs which strictly conform with the one-access-between-two-sequence-points rule: